 The IFD will capture the City's share of tax increment (about 65 percent) from each subproject area in IFD Project Area I for 45 years.
 Tax increment from the IFD will fund public streets, utilities, parks, historic rehabilitation and sea-level-rise protection improvements.
 Through a special trustee authorized by the Port Commission, the Port will use these funds to acquire public improvements constructed by the Developer at its own cost, or to pay directly for these improvements.

 IFD Legislative Process

-Table 10 below shows legislation introduced by Mayor Edwin Lee and Supervisor Jane Kim on October 17, 2017 and subsequent legislation that will be required to form these districts.
+Table 10 below shows legislation introduced by Mayor Edwin Lee and Supervisor Jane Kim on October 17, 2017 and December 12, 2017, as well as subsequent legislation that will be required to form these districts.